-Although it’s not talked about often, sex during pregnancy is totally natural.
-Sex is very safe for uncomplicated, low-risk pregnancies, which is true for most women.
-The fetus is well protected by muscles in the uterine walls and abdomen.
-Imagine an egg nestled in between several pillows.
+Although it’s not talked about enough, sex while pregnant is totally natural and very safe for uncomplicated, low-risk pregnancies.
+The fetus is well protected by muscles in the uterine walls and abdomen; imagine an egg nestled in between several pillows.

 Like anything with sex, it takes practice.
 It’s normal to be unsure how to work this changing body of yours.
 It might take time to figure out how to have satisfying sex while pregnant, and that’s OK.
 The most important thing is to listen to your body, have fun, and continue to have open, honest communication with your partner as you figure this out together.

-Just like sex while not pregnant, the same steps apply to stay safe and healthy.
+To stay safe and healthy, the same steps apply as with sex while not pregnant.
 If either partner has a sexually transmitted infection, always use protection.
 If you experience friction or discomfort from a barrier method, lube eases sensitivity.

-The basic rule of thumb with sex during pregnancy is that as long as you’re comfortable and have your doctor’s sign-off to orgasm, you are good to go.
-You will know when something does not feel right (signs to look for later in this post).
+The cornerstone of having sex while pregnant is that as long as you’re comfortable and have your doctor’s sign-off to orgasm, you are good to go.
+Your body will tell you when something does not feel right.

 If missionary isn’t your style, side-to-side or “spooning” sex is a comfortable option for most pregnant women.
 If vaginal sex altogether isn’t quite working for you right now, oral sex can be a great alternative.
-Giving (including swallowing semen) and receiving oral sex is completely safe while pregnant.
+Giving (including swallowing semen) and receiving oral sex while pregnant is completely safe.
 The one important thing to keep in mind is avoiding blowing into the vagina.
-If an air bubble enters a vein or artery it can cause heart, stroke, or respiratory failure.
+If an air bubble enters a vein or artery, it can cause heart attack, stroke, or respiratory failure.
 The likelihood of this happening is very slim, but better to be safe.

-Anal sex might be uncomfortable during pregnancy, but is totally safe, as long as you clean up in between vaginal and anal sex to avoid passing bacteria into the vagina.
-This could infect you and the pregnancy.
+Anal sex while pregnant might be uncomfortable but is totally safe, as long as you clean up in between vaginal and anal sex to avoid passing bacteria into the vagina which can cause infection.

-Sex toys are also totally safe, but the typical rules apply: always clean toys after each use.
-Silicone toys that don’t vibrate can be boiled for five to 10 minutes or put in the top rack of the dishwasher.
+Sex toys are also totally safe, but the typical rules apply: always clean toys after each use and make sure they are body safe.
+Silicone sex toys that don’t vibrate or have a motor can be boiled for five to ten minutes or put in the top rack of the dishwasher.
 For the toys that do vibrate, wash with antibacterial soap in warm water.